Benj1x/Notes/SAD.md

 ### Four methods

-First understand the system from an information perspective: *The system must offer a useful model of the problem domain.*<br>
+First understand the system from an information perspective: ***The system must offer a useful model of the problem domain.***<br>
 It should contain a model of the relevant problem-domain.
 This information perspective is predomiant during analysis.
-But the perspective is also important during design since the system should make the model available in an efficient and useful manner.
+But the perspective is also important during design since the system should make the model available in an efficient and useful manner.<br><br>

-The system is next understood from the user's viewpoint: The system must be integrated in the application domain.
-We must understand the people, devices, and other systems that the target system will interact with, and which functions to offer these actors.
+The system is next understood from the user's viewpoint:  ***The system must be integrated in the application domain.***<br> We must understand the people, devices, and other systems that the target system will interact with, and which functions to offer these actors. <br>
 Relations such as how, how quickly, how often, and in what pattern different actors should interact with the system are crucial for system usability.
 A well-functioning system is integrated with other systems and adapted to the organization and the traditions in the application domain.

 The third perspective is the architectural perspective:
-The system must run on a specific technical platform.
-How should the system be divided into components?
+***The system must run on a specific technical platform.***<br> How should the system be divided into components?
 Important considerations include the physical processes, units, and connections that make up the technical platform.
 How should the system use this platform?
-An architecture emphasis helps you determine how best to take advantage of a platform's possibilities and overcome its limitations.
+An architecture emphasis helps you determine how best to take advantage of a platform's possibilities and overcome its limitations.<br><br>

-Finally, the system should be understood as a whole: The system should be a well-functioning unit of cooperating parts.
-The individual components and their mutual interfaces and interactions should be designed to serve as a basis for system implementation.
+Finally, the system should be understood as a whole: ***The system should be a well-functioning unit of cooperating parts.***<br> The individual components and their mutual interfaces and interactions should be designed to serve as a basis for system implementation.<br><br>

 ### Four Main Activities